 On behalf of the Board, I am privileged to report to our shareholders, our people, customers, suppliers and all our other stakeholders.
 Another pleasing operational and financial performance, as reported on by our CEO.
 Stuart Bird. and CFO.
-Mark Blair, should be seen in the context of our 23.3% compound annual growth in headline earnings per share over the past 29 years, as well as our vision to become a top performing international retailer.

-overview of global and South African economic challenges.
+Mark Blair, should be seen in the context of our 23.3% compound annual growth in headline earnings overview of global and South African economic challenges.
 While this highlights continued slow economic growth, it also defines an environment in which our fashion value proposition has a significant competitive advantage.
-This, together with demographic trends, provides a sweet spot for us to target in a number of countries. as we have confirmed from the responses to our e-commerce offering.
+This, together with demographic trends, provides a sweet spot for us as we have confirmed from the responses to our e-commerce offering.
 We have significant evidence that the 'emerging consumer' supporting our offering can be found in large numbers, both in emerging markets, some of which we have already entered, as well as in developed markets with younger populations, such as Australia.